SoteriaSoftwareLLC/openrmfpro-automation/dashboards/systempackage/README.md

 * score for STIG checklists
 * score for patch vulnerabilities

-You have to make the JSON API data source, point it to
+You have to make the JSON API data source, point it to and then set up like the below screenshots.

 ## Grafana Dashboard
 ![Grafana Dashboard](./systempackage-dashboard.jpg?raw=true)